"The 70,000 diagnostic codes known as ICD-10 made their long and nervously awaited debut in medical practices today.

 Tell your healthcare provider and pharmacist about all of the medicines you take, including all prescription and non-prescription medicines such as over-the-counter medicines, supplements, or herbal remedies.

-Allergic reactions may occur with Berinert.
-Call your healthcare provider or the emergency department right away if you have any of the following symptoms after using Berinert:
+Allergic reactions may occur with BERINERT.
+Call your healthcare provider or seek emergency support services right away if you have any of the following symptoms after using BERINERT:

 - difficulty breathing